ccamel/awesome-ccamel/README.md

 - [shakyShane/actor-js](https://github.com/shakyShane/actor-js) - Exploring the potential benefits of implementing APIs in the style of the Actor Model, even in single-threaded programming environments such as Javascript.
 - [shivanshubisht/chatgpt](https://github.com/shivanshubisht/chatgpt) - ChatGPT built with Next.js 13 app directory and Tailwind CSS using OpenAI's API sdk v4 and GPT-4 and SSR streaming for data with edge functions.
 - [shuding/nextra](https://github.com/shuding/nextra) - Simple, powerful and flexible site generation framework with everything you love from Next.js.
-- [silverbulletmd/silverbullet](https://github.com/silverbulletmd/silverbullet) - Markdown as a platform
+- [silverbulletmd/silverbullet](https://github.com/silverbulletmd/silverbullet) - Workshop for the mind
 - [skiff-org/skiff-ui](https://github.com/skiff-org/skiff-ui) - React components for the Skiff UI Design System
 - [snabbdom/snabbdom](https://github.com/snabbdom/snabbdom) - A virtual DOM library with focus on simplicity, modularity, powerful features and performance.
 - [solana-labs/example-helloworld](https://github.com/solana-labs/example-helloworld) - Hello world on Solana